ViktorThrelkeld/Beer-Tracks/doc/user_stories.md

      *Usage: ruby beer.rb update "Yazoo IPA"

     Acceptance Criteria:
-    *I can update data.
+    *I can update data by typing update command.
-    *Prints out beer_name record and asks which date to update.
+    *Prints out beer_name record with dates entered.
+    *Asks which entry date to update.
-    *I respond with the date needing updated.
+    *I respond with a specified date.
     *Prompts to update specific field of that record.
     *Prints updated record.
 </pre>